 The book — is updated and focuses on global technology, market changes over the last decade and provides an in-depth review of the community, legal, and commercial factors impacting Open Source Software (OSS).
 It also introduces Open Hardware and Open Data.

 We sponsor, support and provide strategic guidance about software preservation for Software Heritage, a project of Inria, the French National Institute for Research in Digital Science and Technology in partnership with UNESCO.

 Software Heritage is a non-profit multi-stakeholder project launched in 2016 with the mission to collect, preserve and share all software that is publicly available in source code form to build a common, shared infrastructure at the service of industry, research, culture and society as a whole.

 Unified Patents’ Open Source Zone

-Unified Patents is an international organization of over 200 businesses which together, take an aggressive stance to deter patent abuse in defined technology sectors, known as zones.
+Unified Patents is an international organization of over 200 businesses that together, take an aggressive stance to deter patent abuse in defined technology sectors, known as zones.
 Its actions are focused in zones with substantial assertions by Standards Essential Patents (SEP) holders and/or Non-Practicing Entities (NPE).
-These actions may include analytics, prior art, invalidity contests, patentability analysis, administrative patent review (PTAB), amicus briefs, economic surveys and studies.
+These actions may include analytics, prior art, invalidity contests, patentability analysis, administrative patent review (PTAB), amicus briefs, economic surveys, and studies.
 Unified Patents works independently of its members to achieve its goals.

 Small members join for FREE, while larger companies pay modest, annual fees.